 It’s likely true that tech is a contributor, but recent studies suggest that people looking to fight obesity might turn to the virtual world for help in making it happen.

-Technology Definitely Helps to Cause Obesity
+Technology Definitely Helps Cause Obesity Epidemic

 Although tech may be starting to turn the tables on weight gain, it’s necessary to acknowledge its role as a contributing factor.
 Heavy dependence on electronic gadgets has clearly been a significant factor in America’s recent surge toward becoming overweight.